Motasem94/Renty/README.md

 #### **Renty is for people who seeks furnished rentals!**

-This is a grad project from ITI-3month MEA/RN program
+This is a grad project from ITI-3month MEA/RN program.

 Participants: